aspose-slides/Aspose.Slides-Documentation/net/developer-guide/manage-presentation/convert-presentation/convert-powerpoint/convert-powerpoint-to-html/_index.md

 The [EmbedAllFontsHtmlController ](https://apireference.aspose.com/slides/net/aspose.slides.export/embedallfontshtmlcontroller)class supports inheritance and provides the [WriteFont](https://apireference.aspose.com/slides/net/aspose.slides.export/embedallfontshtmlcontroller/methods/writefont) method, which is meant to be overwritten.

-This C# code shows you how to XXX:
+This C# code shows you how to link all fonts in the output HTML document (excluding "Calibri" and "Arial", that the system already contains):

 ```c#
 using (Presentation pres = new Presentation("pres.pptx"))